Stafngrimr/adventureGame/README.md

 - In adventure you can select y, n or anything else and anything else still dumps.
 Just want y or n to work and anything else be "That's not an acceptable answer".

-- silver is throwing up a warning as undefined in encounters.c but I'm not really sure why.
-It still compiles.

-- You should only be able to have 1 of the purple and orange items.
+- I'd prefer that you're only able to have 1 of the purple and orange items.
 Otherwise you can end up with two "The One Rings", and it makes more sense that once you've got them, you can't get more.